The University of Dallas is proud to be an educational partner of the Archdiocese

 We're happy to guide you through the process of selecting the right program for you.

-Contact the University of Dallas Neuhoff School of Ministry for more information.
+Contact the University of Dallas Neuhoff Institute for Ministry & Evangelization for more information.

 Prospective Christifideles Certification Program participants should submit an application to their graduate program of interest before the start of the fall, spring or summer

 semester, according to the University of Dallas academic calendar deadlines.
 Rolling admissions.

 What is the Christifideles Certification Program?